RonenNess/Iguina/readme.md

 If true (default) will render the UI cursor.
 Does not affect the default operation system cursor, its up to you to hide / show it.

+### `AutoFocusEntities`

+If true (default) will focus on entities the user interacts with.
+If false there will be no focused entities unless you set them explicitly via code.

 ### `MessageBoxes`